andrewdwallo/filament-companies/README.md

 ### The User Panel

 As you may have noticed, after installation, there will be a company panel registered for your application.
-In order for this package to work you must also have a "User" panel to contain the profile page and personal access tokens page.
+In order for this package to work you must also have a "User" panel to contain the Profile page and Personal Access Tokens page.

 For this example, I will use the default panel that Filament provides when installing the panel builder, the "Admin" panel.
-> You may create a separate User Panel following the documentation for [creating a new panel](https://filamentphp.com/docs/3.x/panels/configuration#creating-a-new-panel)

 In your "Admin" panel, make sure to register the following pages:
 ```php